seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Forthlight the tilter, and brave Master Shooty the
 great traveller, and wild Half-can that stabbed
 Pots, and, I think, forty more; all great doers in
-our trade, and are now ‘for the Lord’s sake.’
+our trade, and are now 'for the Lord's sake.'

 *Enter ABHORSON*